Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The Bicycle Manufacturing industry carries a medium level of capital intensity.
+The Bicycle Manufacturing industry carries a low level of capital intensity.
 For every dollar spent on wages, the average industry firm will invest roughly $0.31 in capital.
 In general, capital investment has grown over the past five years, with increasing import competition and a growing trade deficit leading industry companies to invest in laborsaving technologies that produce greater cost efficiencies.

 Capital intensity varies according to the scale of the operation.
 Many of the smaller operators in this industry rely more heavily on labor, such as family-owned businesses, where financial limitations can inhibit capital investment capacity... purchase to read more